 FTTC bandwidth depends on DSL performance where the bandwidth declines over long lengths from the node to the home.
-There are many types of DSL (ADSL, HDSL, RADSL, VDSL, UDSL, etc.) that offer varying performance over length and some "bond" more pairs of wires to improve the bandwidth.
+There are many types of DSL (ADSL, HDSL, RADSL, VDSL, UDSL, etc. - over 22 varieties) that offer varying performance over length, including some which "bond" more pairs of wires to improve the bandwidth.

-Newer homes that have good copper and are near where the DSL switch is located can expect good service.
+Newer homes that have good copper and are near where the DSL switch is located can expect good service up to about 20Mb/s.
 Homes with older copper or longer distances away will have less available bandwidth.

-FTTC is less expensive than FTTH when first installed but since performance depends on the quality of the copper wiring currently installed to the home and the length to reach from the node to the home, the level of service may be obsoleted quickly by customer demands.
-In older areas where the copper wires are of poorer quality or have degraded over time, DSL is difficult or impossible to implement.
+FTTC is less expensive than FTTH when first installed, but since performance depends on the quality of the copper wiring currently installed to the home and the length to reach from the node to the home, the level of service may be obsoleted quickly by customer demands.
+In older areas where the copper wires are of poorer quality or have degraded over time, DSL is difficult or impossible to implement and very expensive to maintain.
 The good news it that FTTC is ready to upgrade to FTTH.